-The banging on the door got heavier and soon the expensive wood began to splinter.
+The banging on the door grew louder, and the expensive wood began to splinter.

-"Come here Rosita.
-Come here sweetheart.
+"Come here, Rosita sweetheart.
 Come to mama."
-Esmeralda said crouched down next to the large dining room table.
+Esmeralda begged while crouched down next to the large dining room table.
 The tremor in her voice made her realize she was shaking.

 The young child stood up and took a step toward her mother, but a tremor in the earth shook the child back to the ground.
-There, off her feet, the tremors stopped and Rosita began crying.
+There, off her feet, the tremors stopped, and Rosita began crying.
 The banging at the door stopped momentarily and then doubled in intensity.

-Juanita pressed herself up onto her hands and slowly climbed back to her feet.
-She did her best to smile and clap her hands playfully at the child.
-Rosita was the only weapon she had left to protect the two of them.
+Rosita clumsily climbed back to her feet.
+Esmeralda did her best to smile and clap her hands playfully to encourage the child.
+She was the only weapon they had left to protect them.

-This time she was able to take two steps before the angry earth knocked her down again, but it wasn’t enough to halt the women.
-The door gave way and Juanita jumped forward to snatch up her child.
-She barely had her hands on Rosita's shoulders when the mob of women was upon them.
-It took seven of them to drag Juanita away screaming into the hot noon sun.
+This time Rosita was able to take two steps before the angry earth knocked her down again, but it wasn’t enough to keep the door from giving way.
+Esmeralda jumped forward to snatch up her child.
+She barely had her hands on Rosita's shoulders before the mob of women was upon them.
+It took seven of them to drag Esmeralda away screaming into the hot noon sun.